CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 git push -u origin main
 ```

 Done!
-Check your Github repository.
+Check your GitHub repository.
-Always push the changes to Github.
-So you can destroy this pod/container and create a new empty one, then pull the code from Github and continue developing.
+Always push the changes to GitHub.
+So you can destroy this pod/container and create a new empty one, then pull the code from GitHub and continue developing.
 Containers are the worst place to have persistent data stored.
-They can be deleted any second for any reason.
+They can be deleted at any second for any reason.
 Leave VSCode open because the next chapter will continue from here.

-## Existing Rust projects on Github
+## Existing Rust projects on GitHub

-You probably already have a Rust project on Github.
+You probably already have a Rust project on GitHub.
 You want to continue its development inside the container.
-For an example we will use my PWA+WebAssembly/WASM project `rust_wasm_pwa_minimal_clock`, that needs to forward the port 8001, because our project needs a web server.
+For example, we will use my PWA+WebAssembly/WASM project `rust_wasm_pwa_minimal_clock`, which needs to forward port 8001 because our project needs a web server.
 That is fairly common.
 I am not a fan of autoForward `automagic` in VSCode, so I disable it in `File-Preferences-Settings` search `remote.autoForwardPorts` and uncheck it to false.
-We will continue to use the existing `VSCode terminal`, that is already opened on the folder `/home/rustdevuser/rustprojects/rust_dev_hello`.
+We will continue to use the existing `VSCode terminal`, which is already opened in the folder `/home/rustdevuser/rustprojects/rust_dev_hello`.
 Just to practice.
-Run the commands to clone the repository from Github and open a new VSCode window.
+Run the commands to clone the repository from GitHub and open a new VSCode window.
 We already have the SSH private key and `ssh-agent` running:

 ```bash
 cd /home/rustdevuser/rustprojects/